mfmotta/nanoGPT/README.md

  - Memory-bound: Elementwise operations (e.g.,activation, dropout), and reduction (e.g., sum, softmax, batch norm, layer norm).

-Here we note that the NVIDIA Ampere Architecture enables overlap between data movements and thread execution by introducing asynchronous data movement with **cuda::memcpy_async**[^1].
+Here we note that the NVIDIA Ampere Architecture (and more recently, the Hopper Architecture) enables overlap between data movements and thread execution by introducing asynchronous data movement with **cuda::memcpy_async**[^1].
 This reduces the tradeoff between memory and compute and reduces total execution time [1].
 In moder detail, ``cuda::memcpy_async`` asynchronously copies data from *GPU global memory* to *shared memory* (which is at the same level as L1 Cache, see fig 2 of blog) bypassing the use of intermediate register file (RF), and thus allowing to overlap memory access with thread execution.
-In other words, with cuda::memcpy_async, the thread block no longer stages data through registers, freeing the thread block from the task of moving data and freeing registers to be used by computations [2].
+In other words, with ``cuda::memcpy_async``, the thread block no longer stages data through registers, freeing the thread block from the task of moving data and freeing registers to be used by computations [2].
 Moreover, the portion of the L1 cache to be used as shared memory can be selected at runtime.
-For details, see the [Ampere Tuning Guide](https://docs.nvidia.com/cuda/ampere-tuning-guide/index.html#:~:text=The%20NVIDIA%20A100%20GPU%20supports,or%20100%20KB%20per%20SM.).
+For details, see the [Ampere Tuning Guide](https://docs.nvidia.com/cuda/ampere-tuning-guide/index.html#:~:text=The%20NVIDIA%20A100%20GPU%20supports,or%20100%20KB%20per%20SM.), and the [Hopper]()

 # Optimization strategies